159th Fighter Wing: History

-In 1958, the Louisiana Air National Guard 122d Fighter-Interceptor Squadron was authorized to expand to a group level, and the 159th Fighter Interceptor Group was established by the National Guard Bureau on 1 April 1958.
-The 122d FIS becoming the group's flying squadron.
-Other support squadrons assigned into the group were the 159th Headquarters, 159th Material Squadron (Maintenance), 159th Combat Support Squadron, and the 159th USAF Dispensary.
+In 1958, the Louisiana Air National Guard 122d Fighter-Interceptor Squadron was authorized to expand to a group level, and the 159th Fighter Interceptor Group was established by the National Guard Bureau on 1 April 1958, 122d FIS becoming the group's flying squadron.
+Other support squadrons assigned to the group were the 159th Headquarters, 159th Material Squadron (Maintenance), 159th Combat Support Squadron, and the 159th USAF Dispensary.
 The 122d FIS was equipped with the F-86L Sabre Interceptor.

 Air Defense mission

 With the F-86L, the squadron stood a runway alert program on full 24-hour basis – with armed jet fighters ready to "scramble" at a moment's notice.
 This event brought the 159th into the daily combat operational program of the USAF, placing it on "the end of the runway" alongside regular USAF-Air Defense Fighter Squadrons.

-In July 1960, the 159th converted to the F-102 Delta Daggers.
+In July 1960, the 159th converted to the F-102 Delta Dagger.
 In 1962, the 122d Fighter-Interceptor Squadron was assigned to the Gulfport Combat Readiness Training Center, Mississippi, for six weeks of intensive flying training.
 Involved were 150 officers and airmen, including support elements from the 159th Consolidated Aircraft Maintenance Squadron, 159th Material Squadron and 159th Air Base Squadron.

 Tactical Air Command

 In December 1970 the 159th was transferred from Aerospace Defense Command to Tactical Air Command.
-ADC was phasing down its manned interceptor force as the chances of a Soviet Bomber attack on the United States seemed remote.
+ADC was phasing out its crewed interceptor force, as the chances of a Soviet bomber attack seemed remote.
 The unit was re-designated the 159th Tactical Fighter Group, and the 122d Tactical Fighter Squadron was re-equipped with F-100D/F Super Sabres.
 In 1970, the F-100 was still considered a first-line aircraft, and most of the F-100s in the inventory were serving in South Vietnam flying combat missions.
 The Super Sabres received by the 122d came from the USAFE 20th Tactical Fighter Wing which was transitioning to the General Dynamics F-111F.
-With the conversion to the F-100s, the ADC 24-hour alert status ended and retraining in tactical fighter missions began.
+With the conversion to the F-100, the ADC 24-hour alert status ended and retraining in tactical fighter missions began.

 The 159th flew the F-100s for almost a decade, retiring the aircraft beginning in April 1979 when the 122d began receiving F-4C Phantom II aircraft from active-duty units.
 In 1979 Aerospace Defense Command was inactivated, with Tactical Air Command taking over the Continental US Air Defense Mission.
 The 159th was assigned to Air Defense, Tactical Air Command (ADTAC), a named unit at the Numbered Air Force level under TAC.
 Under ADTAC, the 122d began to fly Air Defense missions again with the F-4C, although the squadron was dual-hatted and continued to fly Tactical Fighter training missions with the Phantom.

 The Phantoms were ending their service life in the mid-1980s, and in 1986, the F-4Cs were replaced by F-15A/B Eagles.
 As the F-15s had no tactical bombing capability at the time, the 122d continued the Air Defense mission under TAC.